 Depending, as did our ancestors, upon the guidance of the Holy Spirit to lead us to all truth,

-And we look with faith for the triumph of righteousness and the life everlasting.
+We look with faith for the triumph of righteousness and life everlasting.

 A major tenet of the Congregational Church is the autonomy of each church.
 The very name Congregational clearly spells out that all decisions within the life of the church are made by the congregation.
 There is no higher ecclesiastical organization directing the local church.
 We do however, covenant with the National Association of Congregational Christian Churches and the Wisconsin Conference of Congregational Churches.

 The Church Council, which is made up of nine members with specific areas of responsibility, govern the church.
 Major decisions are brought before the congregation for a vote.

 Gathering Since 1838

 The New England Emigrating Company which founded Beloit brought with them their Congregational faith.
 In 1838, ten years before Wisconsin became a state, the First Congregational Church was gathered.
 The first edifice called the Old Stone Church was located on the corner of Prospect and Broad streets.
 The founding convention of Beloit College was held in that edifice.
 The congregational outgrew the building and so construction began at our present site.
 The meeting house was based on the traditional style found in New England and Lucius Bradley served as the architect.
 The seating capacity was 1,200, which was large enough to host the graduation exercises of Beloit College.
 The building was dedicated on July 6, 1862 (in the midst of America’s Civil War).
 The remarkably beautiful edifice served its congregations for 136 years until in August, 1998 a bolt of lightning started a fire that destroyed it.
 Like the Phoenix rising, our current meeting house was constructed on the same site and dedicated on October 13, 2001.